Heather does not accept insurance

 As a former athlete, teacher, and coach, Courtney has the opportunity to connect with students and athletes who find themselves struggling with school, sports, and pressures that come with performing on the field and in the classroom.
 This includes supporting parents as they balance the needs of the individual and family unit.

-Getting to Know Courtney Courtney experienced a series of traumatic events that led to her eventual pursuit of becoming a counselor.
+Courtney experienced a series of traumatic events that led to her eventual pursuit of becoming a counselor.
 On her 16th birthday, she suddenly lost her dad and shortly after, her brother was diagnosed with cancer, which was quickly followed by more death and trauma within the family.
-It was through those difficult experiences that prompted many questions and created a desire within her to help others, as a therapist once did for her.
+It was through those

 Fun Facts